AdarshSingh-ASR/Culturo/RAILWAY_DEPLOYMENT.md

 If you encounter "Image size exceeded limit" errors (Railway free tier has a 4GB limit), the project includes optimized Dockerfiles:

+1. **Full-stack Dockerfile**: Complete deployment with React frontend and FastAPI backend
-1. **Multi-stage Dockerfile**: Reduces image size by using Alpine Linux and multi-stage builds
+2. **Multi-stage Dockerfile**: Reduces image size by using Alpine Linux and multi-stage builds
-2. **Lightweight Dockerfile**: Backend-only deployment with minimal dependencies
+3. **Lightweight Dockerfile**: Backend-only deployment with minimal dependencies
-3. **Ultra-lightweight Dockerfile**: PyTorch-free deployment for smallest possible image size
+4. **Ultra-lightweight Dockerfile**: PyTorch-free backend-only deployment
-4. **Frontend Separation**: Deploy frontend separately on Vercel/Netlify for even smaller backend image
+5. **Frontend Separation**: Deploy frontend separately on Vercel/Netlify for even smaller backend image

-**To use the ultra-lightweight backend-only deployment (recommended):**
+**To use the full-stack deployment (recommended - includes your React frontend):**
 ```json
 {
   "build": {